toludoyin/car-price-prediction/README.md

 Procfile file
-* indicate to heroku which file to start execution from, which is the app
+* Indicate to heroku which file to start execution from, which is the app

 Requirement.txt
 * Stores all libraries and dependencies used in the project and makes it easier for third-parties to install libraries